 Address: 800 2nd Ave N, Clear Lake, IA 50428, United States

-The current Central Gardens was built on the former grounds of several Clear Lake schools existing between 1888 to 1988.
+The current Central Gardens was built on several Clear Lake schools’ former grounds between 1888 and 1988.
 The Central School was relocated, and the old building was razed.
-When Clear Lake City became the owner, the local administration determined it would become a community garden space.
+When Clear Lake City was owned, the local administration determined it would become a community garden space.

 The best activity in Central Gardens is simply walking along the meandering brick walkways and enjoying the surroundings.
 You can also choose a spot to chill and see your day off as you listen to the melodious songs of birds.

-You can walk around to admire local artwork, ponds, stream beds, and themed flower beds.
+You can admire local artwork, ponds, stream beds, and themed flower beds.
 The garden also hosts many events, including (but not limited to) gardening, beekeeping, and crafting festivals.

-Since Central Gardens is located just a few-minutes-drive from downtown Clear Lake, accommodation is never a problem.
+Since Central Gardens is located just a few minutes from downtown Clear Lake, accommodation is never a problem.
 Search for the best budget hotel on Booking.com where you can comfortably spend your night after a whole day exploring the garden.